The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Results

-Within 300 kpc, the X-ray luminosity measured around SF samples is consistent with the predicted average point sources' emission (combination of AGN plus XRB, dominated by AGN emission).
-For stellar masses above $10^{11}$, the emission is marginally brighter than the expected point source contribution.
+Within 300 kpc, the X-ray luminosity measured around SF samples is consistent with the predicted average point-source emission (combination of AGN plus XRBs, dominated by AGN emission).
+For stellar masses above $10^{11}$, the emission is marginally brighter than the expected point-source contribution.

-We look at the 80-300 kpc shell show on the bottom right hand panel of Fig. \ref{fig:scaling:relation}.
-For the quiescent sample and stellar masses above $\log M^*\sim11.2$, the measurements are in good agreement with \citet{anderson15}\footnote{The slight discrepancy at the highest mass is likely due to the difference in aperture: 500c is larger than 300 kpc for a 10$^{15}M_\odot$ halo}.
+We now consider the results for the 80-300 kpc shell shown in the bottom right hand panel of Fig. \ref{fig:scaling:relation}.
+For the quiescent sample and stellar masses above $\log M^*\sim11.2$, the measurements are in good agreement with \citet{anderson15}\footnote{The slight discrepancy at the highest mass is likely due to the difference in aperture: {500c} is larger than 300 kpc for a 10$^{15}M_\odot$ halo.}.
 Below $\log M^*\sim11.2$, the luminosity measured is significantly above that of \citet{anderson15}.
-We believe this is due to projection effects for the QU sample that preferentially lives in dense and hot environment.
+We believe this is due to projection effects for the QU sample, which preferentially resides in dense and hot environment.
 We discuss this effect in Sect. \ref{subsec:disc:projection}.

-Still in the 80-300 kpc shell, for the star-forming samples, we only measure upper limits to the extended emission, except for the three highest stellar mass samples, where, however, the error bars extend to a low luminosity value, meaning only marginal detection, with signal to noise $\sim$1.3.
+Still in the 80-300 kpc shell, for the star-forming samples, we only measure upper limits to the extended emission, except for the three highest stellar mass samples, where, on the other hand, the error bars extend to a low-luminosity value, meaning only marginal detection, with S/N $\sim$1.3.

-\subsection{Scaling between X-ray projected luminosity and stellar mass, M3 mask}
+\subsection{Scaling between X-ray projected luminosity and stellar mass: M3 mask}

-The relation obtained with the M3 mask is to be interpreted as the sum of all emitting entities: AGN, XRB, hot gas, augmented by systematic projection effects.
+The relation obtained with the M3 mask is to be interpreted as the sum of all emitting entities: AGN, XRBs, and hot gas augmented by systematic projection effects.
 In that regard, there is no need to split as a function of projected separation.
 Figure \ref{fig:scaling:relation:EMP:model} shows the scaling measured in the inner 300 kpc with the M3 mask applied.